 Noted.
-In the event that the development application is approved, the City of Kalamunda will impose a condition prohibiting removal of vegetation and a requirement for a rehabilitation plan for Yule Brook.
-The City will refer this plan once received to DWER and DPLH for comment.
-Noted.
+The City has imposed a condition prohibiting further removal of vegetation without approval, and have imposed a condition for a rehabilitation and revegetation plan for the rear portion of the site abutting the Yule Brook.
+The City will refer this plan once received to DWER for comment.